Characterisations of Sobolev spaces and constant functions over metric spaces: Introduction

 In this case, we have

 \end{theorem}

-We have formulated Theorem \ref{thm:Rupert} in terms of the Haj\l{}asz--Sobolev space $M^{1,d}(\mu)$ of \cite{Hajlasz:96}, since this turns out to be the most convenient definition to work with for the present purposes.
+We have formulated Theorem \ref{thm:Rupert} in terms of the Haj\l{}asz--Sobolev space $\dot M^{1,p}(\mu)$ of \cite{Hajlasz:96}, since this turns out to be the most convenient definition to work with for the present purposes.
 However, under the assumptions of Theorem \ref{thm:Rupert}, this space is known to be equivalent so several other established notions of Sobolev spaces over a metric measure space; see Remark \ref{rem:SobolevSpaces} for details.

-The norm comparison \eqref{eq:CST} is a complete extension of the corresponding results in $\R^d$ \cite{Frank} and Carnot groups \cite{LXY}; see Examples \ref{ex:HajlaszRd} and \ref{ex:Carnot} for the coincidence of $\dot M^{1,p}(\mu)$ with the usual Sobolev spaces in the respective settings.
-On the other hand, our limit relation \eqref{eq:Rupert} is somewhat weaker than the corresponding identity proved by \cite{Frank} and recorded in \eqref{it:Frank}.
-In the lack of the symmetries available in $\R^d$, we believe that \eqref{eq:Rupert} is the best substitute that one can expect in our generality.
+The norm comparison \eqref{eq:CST} is an exact analogue of the corresponding results in $\R^d$ \cite[Theorem 1.1]{Frank} and Carnot groups \cite[Theorem A.3]{LXY}, but its proof will require substantial departures from \cite{Frank,LXY} in the lack of both group structure and higher-order smoothness.
+See Examples \ref{ex:HajlaszRd} and \ref{ex:Carnot} for the coincidence of $\dot M^{1,p}(\mu)$ with the usual Sobolev spaces in the respective settings.
+On the other hand, our limit relation \eqref{eq:Rupert} is slightly weaker than the corresponding identity